• Resources

 According to the Social Security Administration (SSA), the average applicant waits nearly eight months after becoming disabled before seeking benefits.

-Maybe you’re having trouble filling out the application.
+Maybe you’re having trouble filling out the disability application.
 Or you applied before, and the SSA denied your claim.

 If you’re thinking a Social Security disability attorney would improve your chances of winning benefits — you’re likely right.
 If you’re wondering if you can afford one — you almost definitely can.